 What are Interstitial Ads?

 Interstitial ads are noticeable ad formats that cover the interface of the site.
-These ads fill the screen on a mobile device or either float over a webpage on a desktop.
+These ads fill the screen on a mobile device or either float in a webpage on a desktop.

 For example, an interstitial will appear in full-screen when a user clicks to another page.
 Pop-up ads, however, can appear immediately, even if a user hasn’t made any actions on the site.